Roger-luo/Configurations.jl/README.md

   "float" => 0.33
 ```

-for serialization, you can use the builtin TOML support
+For serialization, you can use the builtin TOML support

 ```julia
 julia> to_toml(option)
 "float = 0.33\n\n[opt]\nname = \"Roger\"\nint = 2\n"
 ```

-Or serialize it to other format from `OrderedDict`.
+or serialize it to other formats from `OrderedDict`.

 ## License